I have an idea/potential application I’d like to discuss with you. Can I arrange to meet with a Funding Officer?

 You cannot normally, however, hold two revenue grants or two capital grants at the same time.
 This means that if you have a current grant of either type, we will not consider a new application for the same type of funding until your current grant has come to an end.

 My current grant has just come to an end, how long do I need to wait before I can apply again?

 - If you have had a capital grant and are applying for revenue funding you can apply at any time as explained above.

 - If you wish to apply for another capital award you must wait 12 months from the date we paid your previous capital grant.

 - If you have had a revenue grant and are applying for capital funding you can apply at any time.

-- If you wish to apply for revenue funding for a new piece of work you must wait 12 months from the date of the final payment for the previous grant before reapplying.
-If you have just come to the end of a three year grant with us however you may not be able to reapply immediately.
-Please refer to our Continuation award funding guidance here.
+- If you wish to apply for revenue funding for a new piece of work you must wait 12 months from the date of completion of the most recent revenue grant.